 In 2007, I set out to learn how to sew again.
 I got a job at a local quilting shop and bought my current machine (a Janome 2007).
 My attention was pulled away when I was accepted into a program to study Linguistics and my sewing equipment was packed away.

 After graduation, I was looking for something new to learn and decided to pull out my machine.
-In January of 2011 I enrolled in a Patternmaking program in San Francisco and that’s where I am now!
+In January of 2011 I enrolled in a Patternmaking program in San Francisco.

 In 2002, the owner of Wildfiber and my dearest friend, Natasha, taught me to knit.
 Although knitting has taken a backseat to my sewing project, I still love the art.
 If you’re curious to see my past projects, friend me on Ravelry.
 My username is Freshwaterpurls.